 Frequently Asked Questions

-You can apply to join a Beach XP program through your college, all of which will have a unique application and enrollment process.
+You can apply to join a Beach XP learning community through your college, all of which will have a unique application and enrollment process.
 To find out more about your college’s Beach XP program, click here.

-Students who are notified of their acceptance into a Beach XP program will enroll when registering for classes during SOAR in the summer.
-Students will then be placed into the college major classes that make up their Beach XP program.
-An activity hour embedded in the program will offer learning community experiences in each Beach XP cohort.
+Students who are notified of their acceptance into a Beach XP learning community will enroll when registering for classes during SOAR in the summer.
+Students will then be placed into the college major classes that make up their Beach XP learning community.
+An activity hour is embedded in the learning community, which provides unique experiences in each Beach XP cohort.

-No. Beach XP is a free program for our enrolled Beach XP students.
+No. Beach XP is a free learning community for our enrolled Beach XP students.

-No. The classes offered through Beach XP are exactly the same courses you would be taking as part of your major outside of the program.
+No. The classes offered through Beach XP are exactly the same courses you would be taking as part of your major.

 Being a part of this learning community comes with added benefits, including help navigating campus resources, smaller class sizes, and an activity hour that aims to establish peer networks, enhance learning, build career connections, and cultivate community through friendship and fun.

 Students enrolled in Beach XP are organized into cohorts based on their college major.
 Students will meet with their cohort weekly for classes that count toward their major or general education requirements.
-The cohort schedule will also include an activity hour with experiences embedded into the program.
+The cohort schedule will also include an activity hour with experiences embedded into the learning community.

-The activity hour embedded in your Beach XP program offers numerous opportunities to build community with your peers and enjoy new experiences.
+The activity hour embedded in your Beach XP learning community offers numerous opportunities to build community with your peers and enjoy new experiences.
 Below are some activities your Beach XP cohort might participate in:

 • Career exploration